-Communication no. 2315 paragraph 1.6.1. (page 17.); Communication no. 2315 paragraph 1.7.1. (page 20.)
+Communication no. 2393 paragraph 1.6.1. (page 17.); Communication no. 2393 paragraph 1.7.1. (page 20.)

-Communication no. 2315 paragraph 1.6.2. (page 17.); Communication no. 2315 paragraph 1.7.2. (page 20.)
+Communication no. 2393 paragraph 1.6.2. (page 17.); Communication no. 2393 paragraph 1.7.2. (page 20.)

-Communication no. 2315 paragraph 1.6.3. (page 17-19.); Communication no. 2315 paragraph 1.7.2. (page 20.)
+Communication no. 2393 paragraph 1.6.3. (page 17-19.); Communication no. 2393 paragraph 1.7.2. (page 20.)

 DEFINITIONS Source Bracket A turn executed on one foot from an outside edge to an inside edge or an inside edge to an outside edge, with the exit curve continuing on the same lobe as the entry curve.
 The skater turns in the direction opposite to the curve.
 Rule 704, § 11.a) (vii) Choctaw A turn from one foot to the other in which the curve of the exit edge is opposite to that of the entry edge.
 The change of foot is from outside edge to inside edge or inside edge to outside edge.
 Unless otherwise specified in the dance description, the free foot is placed on the ice close to the skating foot.
 The entry and exit edge are of equal depth.
-Rule 704, § 11.b) (ii) Combination Step Sequences Consisting of a One Foot Step Sequence and a Step Sequence of Group A or B Rule 703, § 4.b) iv) Counter A turn executed on one foot from an outside edge to an outside edge or an inside edge to an inside edge, with the exit curve on a different lobe from the entry curve.
+Rule 704, § 11.b) (ii) Counter A turn executed on one foot from an outside edge to an outside edge or an inside edge to an inside edge, with the exit curve on a different lobe from the entry curve.
 The Skater turns in the direction opposite to the entry curve (i.e. in the direction of the exit curve).
 Rule 704, § 11.a) (ix) Curved Step Sequence Circular (may be skated in anticlockwise or clockwise direction) - utilizing the full width of the ice surface on the Short Axis; Serpentine - commences in either direction (clockwise or anticlockwise) at the Long Axis at one end of the rink and progresses in three bold curves or in two bold curves (S-Shaped) and ends at the Long Axis of the opposite end of the rink, the pattern utilizing the full width of the ice surface.
 Rule 703, § 4.b) ii) Double Twizzle Twizzle of two full rotations Rule 704, § 11. c) Edge The visible tracing of a skate on one foot that is on one curve.
 Rule 704, § 1.a)

-Subject: Step Sequences (including PATTERN DANCE TYPE STEP SEQUENCE and ONE FOOT STEP
+Step Sequences (including PATTERN DANCE TYPE STEP SEQUENCE and ONE FOOT TURNS SEQUENCE) Subject: